 A complete list can be found at www.empaneda.com

 I joined Imperial College as a Lecturer in September 2019.
-Before, I was a Research Fellow for two years at the University of Cambridge, working with Norman A. Fleck FRS FREng and Vikram Desphande.
+Before, I was a Research Fellow for two years at the University of Cambridge, working with Norman A. Fleck FRS FREng and Vikram Desphande FRS.
 Prior to Cambridge, I worked as an H.C. Ørsted Fellow at the Technical University of Denmark (DTU) with Christian Niordson (July 2016 – September 2017).
 I joined DTU immediately after finishing my PhD thesis (2013-2016), which I had the fortune to conduct at several universities: the University of Oviedo, with Covadonga Betegón (main supervisor); DTU, with Christian Niordson; the University of Luxembourg, with Stéphane Bordas; and the University of Cambridge, with Norman Fleck.
-I also hold a MSc (with honours) in Structural Engineering from the University of Granada (2012) and a B.Eng & M.Eng. in Engineering from the University of Oviedo (2011).
+I also hold a MSc (with distinction) in Structural Engineering from the University of Granada (2012) and a M.Eng. in Engineering from the University of Oviedo (2011).

 Fuentes-Alonso S, Martínez-Pañeda E, 2020, Fracture in distortion gradient plasticity, International Journal of Engineering Science, Vol:156, ISSN:0020-7225, Pages:1-22

 Fernández-Sousa R, Betegón C, Martínez-Pañeda E, 2020, Analysis of the influence of microstructural traps on hydrogen assisted fatigue, Acta Materialia, Vol:199, ISSN:1359-6454, Pages:253-263